zhouyan/vSMC/README.md

 # Introduction

-vSMC library provide a framework for implementing SMC algorithms.
-It provides a core module which perform resampling, etc., operations common to all SMC algorithms and applications.
+The vSMC library provides a framework for implementing SMC algorithms.
+It has a core module which performs resampling, etc., operations common to all SMC algorithms and applications.
 In addition, it provides the bases for implementing parallelized samplers.
 The SMC algorithms are highly parallelizable, but there are many frameworks for doing this.
 This library